KenKundert/nestedtext/doc/alternatives.rst

 but also allows integers, floats, Booleans and nulls.
 The fundamental problem with *JSON* in this context is that its meant for serializing and exchanging data between programs; it's not meant for configuration files.
-Of course, it's used for this purpose anyways, where it has a number of glaring shortcomings:
+Of course, it's used for this purpose anyways, where it has a number of glaring shortcomings.

 To begin, it has an excessive amount of syntactic clutter.
 Dictionary keys and strings both have to be quoted, commas are required between dictionary and list